The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Renting a campervan in Portugal is very easy.
 There are loads of companies to choose from, and as we travelled in the first week of April, which is considered off-season, we managed to get a real bargain with loads of stuff thrown in at no extra cost.

 On average, campsites around Europe can cost up to EUR 25 per night.
-So a week or two camping around Portugal would add a significant amount of money to the budget.
-Gladly abundance of free campsites scattered throughout the country won’t leave you hanging dry.
+So, a week or two camping around Portugal would add a significant amount of money to the budget.
+Gladly, an abundance of free campsites scattered throughout the country won’t leave you hanging dry.
 Check out VWFurgo and iOverlander for more detailed information; we found both sites useful.

 IMG_7755